magento/knowledge-base/src/announcements/help-center-news/github-repo-for-external-contributions.md

 1. The [magento/knowledge-base](https://github.com/magento/knowledge-base) repo synchronizes with the internal one in 20 minutes.
 1. Once the repos are synced, your PR gets closed and you get [contribution points](#contribution-points).

-For details on contribution flow, please refer to the [Contributor's Guide](.github/CONTRIBUTING.md).
+For details on contribution flow, please refer to the [Contributor's Guide](https://github.com/magento/knowledge-base/blob/main/.github/CONTRIBUTING.md).
-For templates, style guide, and formatting guidelines, please refer to [Documentation](docs/index.md).-->
+For templates, style guide, and formatting guidelines, please refer to [Documentation](https://github.com/magento/knowledge-base/tree/main/docs).

-### Find the article you want to edit on Github
+### Find the Support KB article file on Github

-In the Support Knowledge Base, articles are organized in sections, which nest under categories.
+In the Support Knowledge Base (KB), articles are organized in sections, which nest under categories.

 For example, the [How to subscribe to Adobe Magento status updates](https://support.magento.com/hc/en-us/articles/4402858335373-How-to-subscribe-to-Adobe-Magento-status-updates) article belongs to the General section in the How To category.